mdnoyonhossain/mongoose-express-crud/README.md

 ### 2. Retrieve a list of all users

 - Endpoint: **GET /api/users**

 - Response: List of user objects.
-Each object should only contain `username`, `fullName`, `age`, `email`, `address` .
-Apply suitable field filtering to exclusively retrieve the necessary information.
-- Response: List of user objects.
 In each object only u`username`, `fullName`, `age`, `email`, `address` response. and applied project field filtering to retrieve data.

 ```json